nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_resource_referencing.md

 {% include custom/search.warnbanner.html %}

 ## Overview ##
-This section details the reference between resources.
+This section details the referencing between resources.

 The diagrams only go to one level due to the complexity and size of the message.Below is the key to the diagrams.